 If you feel like stamping your personality on your weightlifting belt, Wallis weightlifting belts are great for custom-designed and crafted leather weightlifting belts.

-5. Lifting Straps
+5. Lifting straps

-They are also a great help when performing assistance exercises that load unusual positions (such as the snatch grip deadlift) and can be used for other heavy exercises such as the deadlift.
+Lifting straps are essential for performing high-rep weightlifting movements in CrossFit.
+Lifting straps protect the hands and prove useful for cueing certain aspects of CrossFit techniques.
+Lifting straps are also a great help when performing assistance exercises that load unusual positions (such as the snatch grip deadlift) and can be used for other heavy exercises such as the deadlift.

-While many people worry about losing grip strength, this isn’t a concern in Olympic weightlifting where hookgrip secures the bar.
+While many people worry about losing grip strength, this isn’t a concern in Olympic weightlifting where hook grip secures the bar.
 When deadlifting, it is important to ensure that you’re not limited by grip strength, however.

 The best way to get around this is to ensure that you’re not always using straps for powerlifting-style deadlifts.
 If you perform deadlifts with straps when your grip is fatigued, you’ll be totally fine and the grip work in many other aspects of CrossFit will ensure that you’re not lagging behind.